michaelkilonzo/rock-paper-scissors/README.md

-# Rock - Paper - Scissors Game
+# Rock, Paper, Scissors Game

 ## Overview
 This is a simple Rock, Paper, Scissors game where you can play against the computer.
 The game tracks your score and the computer's score over multiple rounds.
 You can choose to play a custom number of rounds.
 After all rounds are finished, the winner is displayed.